-The state of Arkansas requires all licensees to submit an application for a background check.
-If you have an prior misdemeanors or felonies, this may affect the outcome of your licensing efforts.
-For more information on this topic, call the Arkansas Department of Insurance at 501-371-2750 or email the Insurance License Department.
+The State of Arkansas requires all licensees to submit an application for a background check.
+If you have any prior misdemeanors or felonies, this may affect the outcome of your licensing efforts.
+For more information on this topic, call the Arkansas Department of Insurance at (501) 371-2750 or email the Insurance License Department.

 You will find the application on this page of the Arkansas Insurance Department website.

-The next step after completing all of your pre-license coursework or self-study is to take the insurance exams.
+The last step after completing all of your pre-license coursework is to take the insurance exams.
 You will take one exam for each line of insurance you wish to carry.
-Life and Accident, Health, and Sickness are separate lines in Arkansas, so they are all separate tests.
+Life and Health are separate lines in Arkansas, so they are all separate tests.
 Property & Casualty (P&C), however, can be combined lines, so you will take one test for both of these lines.
 This means that for all four of these lines you will take three exams.

 This is a proctored test, which means that you will be in a controlled environment with a person watching you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.